andry81-devops/accum-content/README.md

    All action scripts:<br />
    https://github.com/andry81/index#action-scripts

+> [!NOTE]
-> **Note** You need to attach a personal access token (PAT) into a repository used to run a GitHub action script (`.github/workflows/*.yml`) to read content from another repository and obtain the read permission from that repository: `repo`->`public_repo`.
+> You need to attach a personal access token (PAT) into a repository used to run a GitHub action script (`.github/workflows/*.yml`) to read content from another repository and obtain the read permission from that repository: `repo`->`public_repo`.

+> [!NOTE]
-> **Note** You need to attach a personal access token (PAT) into a repository used to run a GitHub action script (`.github/workflows/*.yml`) to write content into another repository and obtain the push permission into that repository: `repo`.
+> You need to attach a personal access token (PAT) into a repository used to run a GitHub action script (`.github/workflows/*.yml`) to write content into another repository and obtain the push permission into that repository: `repo`.

+> [!NOTE]
-> **Note** A separate personal access token (PAT) does not require to be attached into a repository used to run a GitHub action script for another repository as long as that another repository is owned by the same owner as a repository which runs a GitHub action script.
+> A separate personal access token (PAT) does not require to be attached into a repository used to run a GitHub action script for another repository as long as that another repository is owned by the same owner as a repository which runs a GitHub action script.

 * `myrepo--gh-content-config` -> needs read access permission to read repository files
 * `myrepo--gh-stats` -> needs read/write access permissions to read/write repository files